Paul Oliver Eisler

 A member of the District of Columbia and Maryland bars, Paul maintains various pro bono activities and has experience forming nonprofits.
 Below, you can find out more about his legal career and qualifications.

 CREDENTIALS & ASSOCIATIONS

-Paul has consistently remained a member in good standing with the District of Columbia and Maryland bars.
-He has voluntarily joined numerous professional organizations for attorneys, including the American Bar Association, the Maryland Bar Association, the Federal Communications Bar Association, and the American Association of Jewish Lawyers and Jurists.
+In his legal career, he has consistently maintained good standing with the District of Columbia and Maryland bars.
+He also joined voluntary professional organizations for attorneys, including the American Bar Association, the Maryland Bar Association, the Federal Communications Bar Association, and the American Association of Jewish Lawyers and Jurists.

 Paul is a magna cum laude graduate of the Pennsylvania State University, where he was Chief Justice of the Student Court and earned a Bachelor of Humanities in just three years with a major in English.
 He was a graduate of the honors program and wrote his thesis on themes of law and justice in classic American literature.

 A lawyer for trade associations and other industry groups in Washington, D.C., Paul has advised clients on legislation, judicial opinions, and proceedings before a wide variety of government agencies.
 The solid majority of his industry clients have been stakeholders in the communications and technology sectors.

 His work has been used to foster and strengthen public-private partnerships, promote civil society engagement, and increase cooperation among various sectors of the economy to self-govern.
 To that effect, he has been involved in the development of industry best practices and other guidelines for industry.